 - Inconsistency/inability to track what has been uploaded on the remote system (per John Chapin at Capital Technology Services)

 If your FTP server doesn’t need to sit behind your firewall, try SmartFile for free.
-You can use your FTP client to access your data while getting a full audit history of your user and file interactions.
+You can use your FTP client to access data while getting a full audit history of your user and file interactions.